FeatureCloud/fc-deep-learning/README.md

 Also, for the loss function, users can determine it the same as the optimizer.
 - name: 'CrossEntropyLoss'

+### Plugins
+The Deep learning app supports FeatureCloud plugins to cover specific functionalities.
+Using plugins, one can implement custom modules:
+* DataLoader
+*
 ### Run deep learning app

 #### Prerequisite